oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

      - For Kubernetes Objects
      ```
      <copy>
-        kubectl logs <fluentd-deployment-pod-name-from-task-7.2> --namespace=Kubernetes-Namespace-In-Reservation-Information |grep 'fluentd worker'
+        kubectl logs <fluentd-deployment-pod-name-from-task-7.2> -n=<Value of Kubernetes_Namespace  obtained from Terraform Values Frame> |grep 'fluentd worker'
      </copy>
      ```
      - Output will be the same as above.

-5. Verify logs are sent to Logging Analytics
+5. (Optional) Verify logs are sent to Logging Analytics
-     - To verify logs are sent to the Logging Analytics execute the following command.
+     - To verify logs are sent to the Logging Analytics, first execute the following command.
     ```
     <copy>
-        command to be updated once the feature is ready
+        kubectl exec -n=<Value of Kubernetes_Namespace  obtained from Terraform Values Frame> --stdin --tty <fluentd-daemonset-pod-name-from-task-7.2>   -- /bin/bash
     </copy>
     ```

+    - The above command will open a bash shell.

+    - Run the following command to check the output plugin logs.
+      ```
+        tail -f /var/log/oci-logging-analytics.log
+      ```

-     - Check for the below message in the logs
+     - Check for a similar message in the logs
      ```
      I, [2022-08-16T12:31:32.234958 #11]  INFO -- : Generating payload with 95  records for oci_la_log_group_id: ocid1.loganalyticsloggroup.oc1.abc.abcxxxxxxxxyx543xxxxxx
      I, [2022-08-16T12:31:32.402328 #11]  INFO -- : The payload has been successfully uploaded to logAnalytics -